edden-gerber/fmri-experiment-bundle/README.md

   * _Stimuli_ folder: stimulus images used by the experiment.

 The experiment itself is a visual fMRI experiment with eye-tracking.
 During each 34.5 second trial, an image of a face or a house appears for 9 or 15 seconds.
-Throughout the trial the participant should focus on a central fixation cross, which in rare occasions changes briefly from a '+' to a '|' (horizontal line disappears) - and in such cases the participant needs to press the response button.
+Throughout the trial the participant should focus on a central fixation cross, which in rare occasions changes briefly from a '+' to a '-' (vertical line disappears) - and in such cases the participant needs to press the response button.
 Yes, this experiment is excruciatingly boring.